Cristiano Ronaldo: International career

+On 19 May 2026, Ronaldo was selected in the 26-man Portugal squad for the 2026 FIFA World Cup, his joint-record sixth participation in the tournament.
+In Portugal's second group match on 23 June, he scored twice in a 5–0 victory against Uzbekistan, becoming the first player to score in six FIFA World Cup tournaments and taking his World Cup tally to 10 goals, surpassing Portugal's previous record of nine goals set by Eusébio.
+On 2 July, he scored his first World Cup knock-out stage goal from a penalty in a 2–1 over Croatia in the round of 32.
+Four days later, Portugal were eliminated in the round of 16 following a 1–0 defeat to Spain, with Mikel Merino scoring the match-winning goal in stoppage time.
+Overall, commentators thought Ronaldo's performance at the 2026 World Cup was ineffective and lacked impact.

 Player profile

 Style of play

 At his peak, Ronaldo was known for his exceptional speed, explosive shooting, flair and athleticism.

 A versatile attacker, Ronaldo is capable of playing on either wing as well as through the centre of the pitch, and, while ostensibly right-footed, is very strong with both feet.
 Tactically, Ronaldo has undergone several evolutions throughout his career.
 While at Sporting and during his first season at Manchester United, he was typically deployed as a traditional winger on the right side of midfield, where he regularly looked to deliver crosses into the penalty area.
 In this position, he was able to use his pace and acceleration, agility and technical skills to take on opponents in one-on-one situations.
 Ronaldo became noted for his dribbling and flair, often displaying an array of tricks and feints, such as the step overs and so-called 'chops' that became his trademark; he has also been known to use the flip-flap.